This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 DO YOU HAVE THIRD-PARTY SUSTAINABILITY CERTIFICATION?

-We are skeptic of most fair trade/organic/sustanability certifications.
+We are skeptic of most fair trade/organic/sustainability certifications.
 They often leave the financial burden on coffee producers who are, and let's be honest, not polluting anywhere near us folks in the Global North are.

 Instead of focusing on these certification, we work towards a value system that uplifts everyone along the coffee supply chain.
 Through Semilla, our sourcing sister-company, we can connect directly with our coffee producer network to bring to life their ideas that come from, and work for, them towards a more sustainable, equitable value chain.